Garciat/libvorbis.js/README.md

 ## Download it.

-[Download](https://github.com/Garciat/libvorbis.js-dist/releases/latest) from the bower distribution repo.
+[Download](https://github.com/Garciat/libvorbis.js-dist/releases/latest) from the distribution repo.

 ## Build it.